 During migration and mating periods, most fish verities do not sleep at all.
 Some fish verities may sleep while swimming and do not show any sign of sleep at all.

 So, if you are an aquarium keeper, give your fish some dark time to complete their sleep.
 Otherwise, they may get stressed easily.
-So, always keep in mind as you and I, even the fish, need a dark period every day to rest.
+So, always keep in mind that you and I, even the fish, need a dark period every day to rest.
 Think twice before installing high bright lights that run 24/7 for your fish tank.

 Types of fish sleep